fallais/hermes/README.md

 ## Why

 You do not have a Facebook account ?
 You do not have a smartphone ?
 So you do not wish any more birthday, except for your parents, do you ?

+Right, but you have Docker and you love Golang ?
 This software is for you !

 ### What about the leap years